yuuiko/AquaTouch/changelong.md

 ----
 **Compatibility**
-[not complete - Waiting for BTT feature requests] Working to kick out iCalBuddy with BTT native widgets
+[⚠️ Not Complete - Waiting for BTT feature requests] Working to kick out iCalBuddy with BTT native widgets

 ----
 **Improvements**